POND-Portland/bylaws/README.md

     1. Put user in timeouts and use Maki's mute feature in a reasonable manner
     2. Redirect conversations to relevant channels, with emphasis on Vent and Legal Vices
 4. Manage messages (such as deleting inappropriate ones, or pinning important messages)
-5. Review logs for suspicious activity
-6. Onboard and support the newer members of the community
+5. Onboard and support the newer members of the community

 ## Moderators
 Moderators are expected to discharge the following leadership responsibilities:
 1. All the responsibilities of Community Leaders as well as:
 2. Monitor the status of the community and make structural changes as necessary
 3. Review posts at a reasonable cadence
+4. Review logs for suspicious activity
-4. Coordinate with other Moderators to handle tickets
+5. Coordinate with other Moderators to handle tickets
-5. Vote on Community Leader applications
+6. Vote on Community Leader applications
-6. Vote on proposed Resolutions
+7. Vote on proposed Resolutions
-7. Notify the other Moderators of possible conflicts of interests
+8. Notify the other Moderators of possible conflicts of interests

 ## Server Owner
 The Server Owner is expected to execute any successful resolution that is not possible for other Moderators to execute due to Discord technical limitations.